Skip to main content

 Optimize Workflows End-to-End

-Codeflash supports optimizing an entire Python script end to end by tracing the execution of the script and generating Replay Tests.
-These Replay Tests can be used to optimize all the functions called in the script.
+Codeflash supports optimizing an entire Python script end-to-end by tracing the script's execution and generating Replay Tests.
+Tracing follows the execution of a script, profiles it and captures inputs to all called functions, allowing them to be replayed during optimization.
+Codeflash uses these Replay Tests to optimize all functions called in the script, starting from the most important ones.

-Codeflash Tracer is a tool that traces the execution of your workflow and generates a set of test cases that are derived from how your code is actually run.
+codeflash optimize tries to do everything that an expert engineer would do while optimizing a workflow.
+It profiles your code, traces the execution of your workflow and generates a set of test cases that are derived from how your code is actually run.
 Codeflash Tracer works by recording the inputs of your functions as they are called in your codebase.
 These inputs are then used to generate test cases that are representative of the real-world usage of your functions.
 We call these generated test cases "Replay Tests" because they replay the inputs that were recorded during the tracing phase.

 Then, Codeflash Optimizer can use these replay tests to verify correctness and calculate accurate performance gains for the optimized functions.
-Using Replay Tests, Codeflash can verify that the optimized function produces the same output as the original function and also measure the performance gains of the optimized function on the real-world inputs.
+Using Replay Tests, Codeflash can verify that the optimized functions produce the same output as the original function and also measure the performance gains of the optimized function on the real-world inputs.
 This way you can be sure that the optimized function causes no changes of behavior for the traced workflow and also, that it is faster than the original function.
+To get more confidence on the correctness of the code, we also generate several LLM generated test cases and discover any existing unit cases you may have.

-Codeflash Tracer can be used in two ways:
+Codeflash script optimizer can be used in three ways:

-You can use Codeflash Tracer as a module when you run Python.
-If you run a Python script as follows -
+If you run a Python script as follows

 python path/to/your/file.py --your_options